Possible exposure to asbestos at RAF base

 Jerry advises any former military personnel to access their record of service and inform their GP if they may have been exposed to asbestos.

-Jerry’s wife, Linda, was a volunteer for Mesothelioma UK and was passionate about raising awareness of the disease.
-By sharing his experience, Jerry is carrying on her work and helping to inform others of the dangers of asbestos.
-Read Linda’s story.
+By sharing his experience, Jerry is carrying on Linda’s work and helping to inform others of the dangers of asbestos.